vitabaks/docs/docs/deployment/your-own-machines.md

 nano ./inventory
 ```

-#### 2. Prepare the variables file
+#### 2. Prepare your variables file

 Refer to the default [variables](https://github.com/vitabaks/autobase/tree/2.2.0/automation/vars) for all configurable options.
-You can override them in your vars.yml file.
+To override defaults, copy the relevant variables into your vars file.

 ```
 nano ./vars.yml